deekshanee/langchain-memory/IDELITE_SOLUTION.md

 ### 🎯 **Feature 3: Project Context Memory**

 #### **What it does**
-Idelite maintains a "project memory" that includes:
+iDlite maintains a "project memory" that includes:
 - Your project's architecture and technology stack
 - Team coding standards and preferences
 - Previous decisions and their rationale